mailtoraja18/100awsprojects/content/post/2018-03-21-experiment-with-sam-local/2018-03-21-experiment-with-sam-local.md

 ## Test Remote
 Pull up the AWS API Gateway page and use the Console Test functionality to test the functions.

+## Delete Stack
+You just created a AWS Cloudformation Stack.
+You can get into the page and choose Action > Delete to delete the stact you just created.